 DUI Charges and “Wet” Reckless Plea Bargains

 Wet reckless charges could result in up to 90 days of jail time in California.
 A DUI conviction could lead to six months of jail time.
-Wet reckless charges could also lead to reduced fines.
+Wet reckless charges could also mean reduced fines.
 Additionally, you may not need to install an ignition interlock device (IID) if you accept a wet reckless plea bargain.

 However, wet reckless charges are priorable.
 Priorable charges count against you if you face subsequent DUI charges in California.
 Wet reckless charges could remain on your driving record for years, increasing the penalties you face for additional DUI offenses.